-The study area was specified by the NSB permit as the area within a 48-km (30-mi) radius around the CD-4 drill site (Figure 1, bottom).
+The study area was specified by the NSB permit as the area within a 48-km (30-mi) radius around the CD4 drill site (Figure 1, bottom).
 Aerial surveys were conducted in three survey areas, most of which were encompassed by the 48-km radius: Colville East (1,432-1,938 km2, depending on the survey and year), Colville River Delta (494 km2), and NPRA (988 km2 in 2001, expanded to 1,310 km2 in 2002 and to 1,720 km2 in 2005).
+The Colville East survey area was expanded 240 km2 in 2008 to include two transects in the area of the Itkillik River, south of the Colville River Delta survey areas.
+The Colville East survey area also encompasses the western and southwestern margins of the Kuparuk oilfield, including parts of the existing oilfield infrastructure.

-The Colville East survey area includes the western and southwestern margins of the Kuparuk oilfield.
-The Colville River Delta survey area encompasses the original Alpine Development Project facilities CD-1 and CD-2, constructed in 1998-2001, and the newer ASDP facilities CD-3 (previously called Fiord or CD-North) and CD-4 (previously called Nanua or CD-South). constructed in 2004-2006.
-The CD-3 and CD-4 drill sites began producing oil in August and November 2006, respectively.
-CD-3 is a roadless drill site, accessible by ice road in winter and by aircraft in summer, that is connected to CD-1 by an elevated pipeline.
-A road and adjacent elevated pipeline connects the CD-4 drill site to CD-1.
-The NPRA survey area encompasses three more proposed drill sites-CD-5 (also called Alpine West), CD-6 (also called Lookout), and CD-7 (also called Spark)-and a potential gravel mine site (called Clover) that are planned for NPRA (BLM 2004).
+The Colville River Delta survey area encompasses the original Alpine Development Project facilities CD1 and CD2, constructed in 1998-2001, and the newer ASDP facilities CD3 (previously called Fiord or CD-North) and CD4 or CD-South), (previously called Nanuq constructed in 2004-2006.
+The CD3 and CD4 drill sites began producing oil in August and November 2006, respectively.
+CD3 is a roadless drill site, accessible by ice road in winter and by aircraft in summer, that is connected to CD1 by an elevated pipeline.
+A road and adjacent elevated pipeline connects the CD4 drill site to CD1.

+The NPRA survey area encompasses four more potential drill sites-CD5 (also called Alpine West), GMT1 (formerly CD6 or Lookout), GMT2 (formerly CD7 or Spark), and Fiord West-and a potential gravel mine site (also called Clover) that are planned for NPRA (BLM 2004).
 A new access road is proposed by CPAI to connect these potential sites to the Alpine project facilities, which would require a bridge across the Nigliq (Nechelik) Channel of the Colville River.